taras42/binarizationX/README.md

 ## Information Collection and Use

-The app does use third party services that may collect information used to identify you.
+The app may use third party services that may collect information used to identify you.
 Link to privacy policy of third party service providers used by the app:

 ･ Google Play Services (https://policies.google.com/privacy)